-The Green Living program is support by HLS Facilities Management, Dean of Students, Office of Sustainability, and managed by the HLS Sustainability Manager.
+The Green Living program is supported by HLS Facilities Management, Dean of Students Office, and the Office for Sustainability.